danHoberman1999/nim_ai/README.md

 1. Start python script
 2. Enter name
-3. Try to beat Dr. Stewart in game of nim
+3. Try to beat Dr. Nimbot in game of nim

 ### Credits